Iganacio/Hello-world/README.md

 My story of why at the age of 28 I am determined to change my career.

-Since my childhood, I have wanted to be a doctor like my mother, until in high school I came across the subject of Biology.
+Since my childhood I have wanted to be a doctor, like my mother, until in high school I came across the subject of Biology.

 I hated it.

-I loved Math, Physics and Chemistry.
-Biology, no.
+I loved Math, I loved Physics and Chemistry but I hate Biology.

-So I decided to be an engineer.
-Not very convinced either.
+So I decided to be an Engineer.

 After 6 years and obtaining a degree and a master's degree in chemical engineering, I was still not very convinced.

-I went to Ireland for a year to improve my English and I was still not very sure.
+I went to Ireland for a year to improve my English.

 Then I started working and finally, I started to be sure.

 Not really.

-At 23 years old, you cannot be sure of anything in life.
+At 23 years old you cannot be sure of anything in life.

 I became interested in programming but I did not consider it more than one more tool.